cnav123/Digital-VLSI-SOC-Design-and-Planning/README.md

 ## Overview

-Day 1 :- Inception of Open-Source EDA, OpenLANE and Sky130 PDK Day 2 :- Good FloorPlan vs Bad Floorplan
+Day 1 :- Inception of Open-Source EDA, OpenLANE and Sky130 PDK.

+Day 2 :- Good FloorPlan vs Bad Floorplan
-         Introduction to Library Cells
+         Introduction to Library Cells.

-Day 3 :- Design Library cell using Magic Layout and ngspice characterization Day 4 :- Pre-Layout Timing Analysis and Importance of clock tree Day 5 :- Final steps for RTL2GDS using tritonRoute and openSTA
+Day 3 :- Design Library cell using Magic Layout and ngspice characterization.

+Day 4 :- Pre-Layout Timing Analysis and Importance of clock tree.

+Day 5 :- Final steps for RTL2GDS using tritonRoute and openSTA.

 ## Tools